Live Dealer Blackjack

 Apart from above mentioned casino sites we can also recommend having a look at the Exclusive Bet Casino offer many live games from Evolution, NetEnt slots and much more.
 They do not accept US players though.

 These games do not use a cheap set of pre-recorded video to liven up a computer generated game.
-The video you see is a live broadcast of a dealer who is specifically running your game from a remote location.
+The video you see is a live broadcast of a dealer who is specifically running your live blackjack game from a remote location.
 You can even chat with them if you are unconvinced.
 Blackjack with live dealers like this brings you as close as possible to the fun and exciting casino experience you expect.
 It really feels like they can beam a real casino straight into your home!
 In addition to blackjack, most of these sites have other live table games like live roulette and live dealer baccarat.

 Live Blackjack for US Players